HISTORY OF THE PROFESSION

 In 1975, an independent organization, the National Commission on Certification of Physician Assistants, was established to administer a certification program.
 This program includes an entry-level examination, continuing medical education, and periodic re-examination for recertification.
 Only physician assistants who are graduates of approved programs and have completed and maintained such certification may use the credentials PA-C (certified).

-Ballweg R, Sullivan EM, Brown D, Vetrosky DT.
-Competencies for the physician assistant profession.
-In: Ballweg R, Sullivan EM, Brown D, Vetrosky DT, eds.
+Ballweg R. History of the profession and current trends.
+In: Ballweg R, Brown D, Vetrosky DT, Ritsema TS, eds.
 Physician Assistant: A Guide to Clinical Practice.
-5th ed.
-Philadelphia, PA: Elsevier Saunders; 2013:Appendix, 749-751.
+6th ed.
+Philadelphia, PA: Elsevier; 2018:chap 2.

 Updated by: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.